snugel/digenome-toolkit/README.md

-Digestome toolkit
+Digenome toolkit
 ==

-We use Cas9 nuclease-digested whole genome (digestome) sequencing (Digestome-Seq) to profile genome-wide Cas9 off-target effects in cells.
-We can identify off-target mutations induced by programmable nucleases in a bulk population of cells by sequencing nuclease-digested genomes (digestomes).
+We use Cas9 nuclease-digested whole genome (digenome) sequencing (Digenome-Seq) to profile genome-wide Cas9 off-target effects in cells.
+We can identify off-target mutations induced by programmable nucleases in a bulk population of cells by sequencing nuclease-digested genomes (digenomes).
 It should be possible to cleave off-target DNA sequences efficiently at high RGEN concentration in vitro, producing many DNA fragments with identical 5’ ends.
 These RGEN-cleaved DNA fragments would produce sequence reads that are vertically aligned at nuclease cleavage sites.
 In contrast, all other sequence reads would be aligned in a staggered manner.
 A computer program can be developed to search for sequence reads with straight alignment that correspond to off-target sites.

 Instructions
 --